BTBurke/tarsnap-backup-osx/README.md

 * Edit the $DIRS variable in the shell script to specify what directories you want to back up.
 The format is `<directory>:<name>`.
 This means that it will back up directory `<directory>` and name the archive `<name>-YY-MM-DD`.

 Other features:
-* The shell script has a SSIDHOME variable that lets you set the SSID name of your home network and will exit out of the script if you're on any other network.
+* The shell script has a $SSIDHOME variable that lets you set the SSID name of your home network and will exit out of the script if you're on any other network.
 * Logs are written by default to ~/logs/backup.log

 Issues:
-* The script can have problems with directories that inclue a space such as "/Google Drive/".
+* The script can have problems with directories that include a space such as "/Google Drive/".
 To fix, I create a shadow directory that is a symlink to the real directory (e.g., .gdrive/ -> /Google Drive/).
 You can do this with `ln -s ~/Google\ Drive/ .gdrive`